Fort Aguada: Aguada Central Jail

-Aguada Central Jail is a part of the fort and which was the largest prison in Goa till 2015.
-The 17th-century Portuguese-era structure has been renovated by the Goa Tourism Development Corporation along with the Goa Heritage Action Group and Goa's freedom fighters and opened for tourists as a Freedom Struggle Museum to showcase Goa's freedom struggle and be a true tribute to the heroic deeds and glorious sacrifices of all those who took part in Goa's Liberation and who fought against the British rule for the freedom of India and were jailed there.
+The jail is a part of the fort and was the largest prison in Goa until 2015.
+The 17th-century Portuguese-era structure has been renovated by the Goa Tourism Development Corporation along with the Goa Heritage Action Group and Goa's freedom fighters and opened for tourists as a Freedom Struggle Museum to showcase Goa's freedom struggle and be a true tribute to the heroic deeds and glorious sacrifices of all those who took part in Goa's Liberation and who fought against the Portuguese rule and British rule for the freedom of India and were jailed there.
 It was inaugurated on December 19, 2021 by PM Narendra Modi.
 The redevelopment cost approximately Rs 22 crore under the Centre's Swadesh Darshan Scheme.
 This museum has two particular cells dedicated to liberation fighters T B Cunha and Ram Manohar Lohia, where they were imprisoned under the Portuguese regime.
+This site also contains Portuguese cannons, and several monuments to Goa's anti-colonial struggle.